CCBR/RENEE/docs/troubleshooting.md

         sjobs
         ```

-        Each job that RNA-seek submits to the cluster starts with the `pl:` prefix.
+        Each job that RENEE submits to the cluster starts with the `pl:` prefix.

-**Q. How do I identify failed jobs?**
+**Q: What if the pipeline is finished running but I received a "FAILED" status?
+How do I identify failed jobs?**

-**A.** If there are errors, you'll need to identify which jobs failed and check its corresponding SLURM output file.
-The SLURM output file may contain a clue as to why the job failed.
+**A.** In case there was some error during the run, the easiest way to diagnose the problem is to go to logfiles folder within the RENEE output folder and look at the `snakemake.log.jobby.short` file.
+It contains three columns: jobname, state, and std_err.
+The jobs that failed would have the FAILED state and the jobs that completed successfully would have "COMPLETED" state.

 !!! tldr "Find Failed Jobs"
     === "SLURM output files"

-        Quick and dirty method to search for failed jobs by looking through each job's output file:
+        Quick and dirty method to search for failed jobs by looking through each job's output file

         ```bash
-        grep -i 'fail' slurmfiles/slurm-*.out
+        # Go to the logfiles folder within the renee output folder
+        cd renee_output/logfiles

+        # List the files that failed
+        grep "FAILED" snakemake.log.jobby.short | less
         ```

-    === "Snakemake Log"

-        [Bash script]( https://github.com/CCBR/Tools/blob/master/Biowulf/get_slurm_file_with_error.sh) identify the SLURM ID of the first failed job and check if the output file exists.
+    All the failed jobs would be listed with absolute paths to the error file (with extension `.err`).
+Go through the error files corresponding to the FAILED jobs (std_err) to explore why the job failed.

 Many failures are caused by filesystem or network issues on Biowulf, and in such cases, simply re-starting the Pipeline should resolve the issue.
 Snakemake will dynamically determine which steps have been completed, and which steps still need to be run.
 If you are still running into problems after re-running the pipeline, there may be another issue.
 If that is the case, please feel free to [contact us](https://github.com/skchronicles/RNA-seek/issues).

-**Q. How do I cancel ongoing RNA-seek jobs?**
+**Q. How do I cancel ongoing RENEE jobs?**

-**A.** Sometimes, you might need to manually stop a RNA-seek run prematurely, perhaps because the run was configured incorrectly or if a job is stalled.
+**A.** Sometimes, you might need to manually stop a RENEE run prematurely, perhaps because the run was configured incorrectly or if a job is stalled.
 Although the walltime limits will eventually stop the workflow, this can take up to 5 or 10 days depending on the pipeline.

-To stop RNA-seek jobs that are currently running, you can follow these options.
+To stop RENEE jobs that are currently running, you can follow these options.

 !!! tldr "Cancel running jobs"